Statistical Machine Learning

 Model Selection

-• To select a model \(\hat{f}\) from a class of models \(\mathcal{G}\):
+• To select a model \(\hat{f}\) from a class of candidate models \(\mathcal{G}\):

-1. Use cross-validation (or a validation set) to estimate \(R (\hat{f})\) for each \(\hat{f} \in \mathcal{F}\).
+1. Use cross-validation (or a validation set) to estimate \(R (\hat{f})\) for each \(\hat{f} \in \mathcal{G}\).

-2. Choose the \(\hat{f}\) with the smallest estimated risk \(R (\hat{f})\).
+2. Choose the model \(\hat{\tilde{f}}\) with the smallest estimated validation risk \(\tilde{R} (\hat{f})\).

 Model Selection Guarantee

-Theorem: Let \(\mathcal{G} = \{\hat{f}_1, \dots, \hat{f}_T\}\) be a class of classifiers estimated from a training set.
-Let \(\tilde{R}(\hat{f})\) be the estimated error of \(\hat{f}\) on a validation set.
-Let \(\hat{f}^*\) be the model that minimizes the true risk \(R(\hat{f})\) among \(\hat{f} \in \mathcal{G}\), and let \(\hat{\tilde{f}}\) be the model that minimizes the estimated risk \(\tilde{R}(\hat{f})\) among \(\hat{f} \in \mathcal{G}\).
-Then, for any \(\epsilon > 0\), with probability at most \(\epsilon\): \[ |R(\hat{\tilde{f}}) - R(\hat{f}^*)| > 2 \sqrt{\frac{1}{2(n-s)} \log \frac{2T}{\epsilon}} \]
+Theorem: Let \(\mathcal{G} = \{\hat{f}_1, \dots, \hat{f}_T\}\) be a finite class of \(T\) candidate classifiers estimated from a training set.
+Let \(\tilde{R}(\hat{f})\) be the estimated error of \(\hat{f}\) on an independent validation set of size \(m = n - s\).
+Let \(\hat{f}^*\) be the model that minimizes the true risk \(R(\hat{f})\) among \(\hat{f} \in \mathcal{G}\), and let \(\hat{\tilde{f}}\) be the model that minimizes the estimated validation risk \(\tilde{R}(\hat{f})\) among \(\hat{f} \in \mathcal{G}\).

-Implications of before Theorem
+Implications of the Theorem

 • This motivates comparing only a small set of final candidate models on the test set.